php-fig/fig-standards/proposed/http.md

 #### Using streams instead of X

-`MessageInterface` uses a body value the must implement `StreamInterface`.
+`MessageInterface` uses a body value that must implement `StreamInterface`.
 This design decision was made so that developers can send and receive HTTP messages that contain more data than can practically be stored in memory while still allowing the convenience of interacting with message bodies as a string.
-While PHP provides a stream abstraction using stream wrappers, stream resoures can be awkward to work with: stream resources can only be cast to a string using `stream_get_contents()` or manually reading the remainder of a string.
+While PHP provides a stream abstraction by way of stream wrappers, stream resoures can be cumbersome to work with: stream resources can only be cast to a string using `stream_get_contents()` or manually reading the remainder of a string.
+Adding custom behavior to a stream as it is consumed or populated requires registering a stream filter; however, stream filters can only be added to a stream after the filter is registered with PHP (i.e., there is no stream filter autoloading mechanism).

 The use of a very well defined stream interface allows for the potential of flexible stream decorators that can be added to a request or response